 - Sports Vision Improvement

 Strong visual skills are critical to sports success.
-Not much happens in sports until your eyes instruct your hands and body as to what to do!
-We can measure and successfully improve eye-hand coordination, visual reaction time, peripheral vision, eye focusing, eye tracking and teaming, visualization skills, and more.
+Sports require your eyes to instruct your hands and body about what to do!
+We can measure and successfully improve eye-hand coordination, visual reaction time, peripheral (side) vision, eye focusing, eye tracking, eye teaming, visualization skills and more with Vision Therapy.
 Find out how children and adults improve coordination and sports ability through Vision Therapy.

 Vision Therapy can be the answer to many visual problems.
-Don’t hesitate to contact our office with your questions.
+Please don’t hesitate to contact our office with your questions.